ArcaneNibble/ArcaneNibble.github.io/content/intro-to-opentype.md

 Separate from these systems which were just trying to "get something done", people were of course trying to digitize the traditional process of typography and typesetting.
 After many ideas were tried and _much_ commercial competition occurred (between companies such as Apple, Adobe, and Microsoft), the situation culminated in a compromise file format called [OpenType](https://en.wikipedia.org/wiki/OpenType).

 OpenType originally consisted of Microsoft extensions to Apple's TrueType format (the origin of the `.ttf` extension).
 TrueType itself was a competitor to Adobe's PostScript fonts.
 As a compromise format, OpenType can use _either_ TrueType-style glyph outlines _or_ PostScript-style glyph outlines.
-OpenType has continued to evolve as users demanded more and more of digital typography and desktop publishing.
+OpenType has since continued to evolve as users demanded more and more of digital typography and desktop publishing.

 (If you are familiar with <abbr title="Web Open Font Format">WOFF</abbr>, it is merely a compressed variant of OpenType.)